 Chicken fat is a quality source of fat that is loaded with Omega 6 fatty acids which can help to promote a shiny coat and healthy skin.

 Tapioca is used in most dog foods as a source of carbohydrates.
 However, it lacks any true nutritional benefits other than starch.
-It is considered to be a low quality and low-grade filler.
+It is considered to be of low quality and low-grade filler.

 6. Dried Plain Beet Pulp